 Sometimes, we tend to overuse certain words and phrases without even noticing.
 While reading it normally, out loud, or backwards, take notice of such words and phrases!

 Readers are quick to notice factual errors.
 If your book is fiction, this is not essential but it does affect your credibility.
-For non-fiction books, make sure to be accurate!
+For non-fiction books, make sure to fact check!